 What are the penalties if a business does not fulfil its obligations?

-As from 1st of April 2021, the HMRC is introducing a penalty system for Making Tax Digital for VAT.
+As of the 1st of April 2021, the HMRC is introducing a penalty system for Making Tax Digital for VAT software.
 These penalties will apply to the first completed VAT return on or after this date.

 Penalty details are as follows:

 - A default is recorded if a business fails to observe the Making Tax Digital for VAT rules or misses a filing.

 - The business then enters a surcharge period, lasting 12 months, if they fault again.
 Surcharges are % penalties of the VAT due on the latest return.

 - If there are further faults within 12 months then an accumulated point system applies.

 - The points translate into % surcharges, starting at 2% and scaling up to 15%, for each accumulated fault.